The ACP program is currently paused pending funding by Congress.

 9. Make a budget

-You may think you can’t save money on minimum wage, but there are many free budgeting apps that can help you start.
+You may think you can’t save money on minimum wage, but many free budgeting apps can help you start.

 By following these eight strategies, you can survive on minimum wage in Missouri.
 While it may not be easy, it is possible to make ends meet and even save money.